nhsengland/github-WoW/docs/Open_Code_Checklist.md

 ## When publishing your code you need to make sure:

-### you’re clear about who owns the code and how others can use it
+### You’re clear about who owns the code and how others can use it

 - [ ] Does your code have an appropriate licence and copyright notice?  (**Mandatory**)
 - [ ] Is there a README and does it document intended purpose? (**Mandatory**)